Planetarium Jena

 Is photography allowed?

-Photography policies can vary, so it’s best to check with the staff upon arrival.
-Generally, photography is permitted in the exhibition areas but may be restricted during shows.
+Photography policies may vary, so it’s best to check with the planetarium staff upon arrival.

 Are there guided tours?

-Guided tours may be available, offering deeper insights into the planetarium’s features and programs.
-Check the official website for current tour offerings.
+Guided tours may be available, providing deeper insights into the programs and exhibits.
+Check the official website for details.

 What’s the best time to visit?